-The school has an attendance team that is led by the Assistant Headteacher & Designated Safeguarding Lead (DSL) Rachel Bates, who can be contacted via the new email address for attendance: attendance@devonshirehill.haringey.sch.uk Her role includes being the school's designated Attendance Officer.
+The school has an attendance team that is led by the Assistant Headteacher & Designated Safeguarding Lead (DSL) Rachel Bates, who can be contacted via attendance@devonshirehill.haringey.sch.uk Her role includes being the school's designated Attendance Officer.

 The headteacher, Julie D'Abreu, has the strategic oversight of school attendance.